aws/aws-xray-sdk-dotnet/README.md

 The SDK provides a wrapper class for `System.Data.SqlClient.SqlCommand`.
 The wrapper class can be used interchangable with `SqlCommand` class.
 By replacing instance of `SqlCommand` to `TraceableSqlCommand`, synchronized/asynchronized method will automatically generate subsegment for the SQL query.

+Following examples illustrate the use of `TraceableSqlCommand` to automatically trace SQL Server queries using Synchronous/Asynchronous methods:

 #### Synchronous query

 ```csharp